dragonpilee/Epileptic-Seizure-Detection-System/README.md

 ## Acknowledgements

 Special thanks to:
+- Alan Cyril Sunny for his contributions and support throughout the project development.
 - Bonn University for providing the EEG dataset used in this project.
 - Contributors to open-source libraries and frameworks used in the implementation.
 - Research studies and literature sources that provided valuable insights and guidance.